 Spring Semester ProgrammeRethinking Living

 The Semester Programme is a full-time 15-week studio-based course open to undergraduate and graduate students from around the world.
-The programme is integrated with the AA’s undergraduate history and theory seminars and media studies courses, and is designed to allow transferable study credits and the AA School awards a Certificate of Completion.
+The programme is integrated with the AA’s undergraduate history and theory seminars and media studies courses, and is designed to allow transferable study credits.
+On finishing the course students will receive a Certificate of Completion from the AA School.

 The exercise will start with group work to record and map the existing conditions, together with studying and learning from previous proposals.
 Tangible and intangible qualities such as infrastructure and flow, activity and time, verticality and pattern, etc, will inspire individual strategies.
 The challenge to formulate ambitious proposals will be tested through representation techniques and models that reveal, test and propose ideas in a precise context.

 Students are invited to explore their own aesthetic style as an outcome of the progress from site analysis to propositional studies.
-The dialogue between 2d and 3d representation shall reveal unpredicted qualities that inspire the students' design narrative.
+The dialogue between two- and three-dimensional representation will reveal unpredictable qualities that inspire the students' design narrative.

 1) Please see the entrance requirements and English language requirements below.